ashishkharche/hagrito/docs/software-development/android-dev/jetpack-compose/terms.md

 To decorate or configure a composable, Compose uses modifiers.

+Modifiers tell a UI element how to lay out, display, or behave within its parent layout.

 ### Resource Manager

 Use the Resource Manager to import an image.